Sagebrew/com.sagebrew.web/sagebrew/help_center/documents/asking/why_are_questions_deleted.md

-# Why and how are some questions deleted? #
+# Why and how are some Questions deleted? #
 There are a few reasons a question might be deleted on Sagebrew.

 1. The question may have been flagged as containing offensive, inappropriate,